Table of Contents:

 If you’ve ever visited a website, you’ve seen the small © symbol, followed by the year and the URL.
 What does it signify, and why does it exist?

 This is known as a copyright disclaimer.
 It shows your legal ownership of the website you built and is meant to stop individuals from copying content from it.
-It makes it apparent who owns this website and that they are prepared to defend their content rights.
+A disclaimer for copyright makes it apparent who owns this website and that they are prepared to defend their content rights.

 In order to guard against plagiarism and unlawful usage, original works must be copyrighted.
 Examples of copyrighted works include works of art, music, and literature.